ml3314/NLP-Entity-Normalisation-and-Parsing/README.md

 Additionally, a ranking concept is provided that indicates the quality of the output.

+4. Output data
 The unstructured data will be turned into structured data.
 For example:

 "May 2009"